Seattle, WA | FSSP

 *Note: please check the latest bulletin for any changes to Mass times for the week.

-Stations of the Cross will be offered at 7:00 pm on Wednesday and at 11:40 am and 7:00 pm on Fridays.
+Stations of the Cross will be offered at 7:00 pm (30 minutes before Mass) on Wednesdays on Fridays.
 The regular 6:30 pm Friday Holy Hour/Benediction will FOLLOW the Friday evening Mass.

 Before all Masses, and throughout Masses on Sundays, Holydays, First Fridays and First Saturdays.